Wave Petunias 101: A Beginner’s Guide to Planting and Caring

 This is my favorite organic liquid plant food.
 It feeds not only the plant but also the soil!

-There are other granular organic feeds you could use also, Espoma Plant Tone, EB Stone Organics, or any good quality you can find at your local nursery.
+If you are using a more economical type of potting soil and are not sure of its nutrient value, add some garden compost or a slow-release granular organic feed, you could use, Espoma Plant Tone, EB Stone Organics, or any good quality you can find at your local nursery.

 Why You Want to Grow Wave Petunias